Benno42/jacoco-report/README.md

 - `pass-emoji` - [*optional* {default: :green_apple:}] Emoji to use for pass status shown when 'coverage >= min coverage' (should be a Github supported emoji).
 - `fail-emoji` - [*optional* {default: :x:}] Emoji to use for fail status shown when 'coverage < min coverage' (should be a Github supported emoji).
 - `continue-on-error` - [*optional* {default: true}] If true, then do not fail the action on error, but log a warning
+- `compare-with-base-branch` - [*optional* {default: false}] When set to true, the action will compare changes against the base branch of an associated PR instead of comparing with the previous commit.
+This ensures consistent behavior between push and workflow_dispatch events.
+- `force-multimodule` - [*optional*] Force treating the project as multimodule or single module.
 - `debug-mode` - [*optional* {default: false}] If true, run the action in debug mode and get debug logs printed in console

 ### Outputs